jump-dev/MathOptInterface.jl/docs/src/manual/solutions.md

 ## Why did the solver stop?

-The optimization procedure may terminate for a number of reasons.
+The optimization procedure may stop for a number of reasons.
 The [`TerminationStatus`](@ref) attribute of the optimizer returns a [`TerminationStatusCode`](@ref) object which explains why the solver stopped.